BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-guide/module-development-guide.md

 - [Testing in Integra Live](#testing-in-integra-live)
 - [Further support](#further-support)

 ### Introduction

-This guide provides an in-depth information on how to create modules that can be used in [Integra Live](http://integralive.org).
+This guide provides in-depth information on how to create modules that can be used in [Integra Live](http://integralive.org).
 For an initial introduction see the [Module Development Quick Start Guide](../module-development-quickstart/module-development-quickstart.htm).

 ### Requirements